greg-hutchinson/refactoring/PITCHME.md

 ## Candidates for Extract Method
 - Duplicate code
 - if then else statements
+- Chunks of code within a method that do a piece of work
 - Loops
 - Loop bodies (streams tend to invalidate this statement a bit)
 ---